kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-config.md

 ## Environment Variables

 Other Applications may use environment variables instead of config files.
-To add an environment variable, click _Add_ in the Environment Variables section of the Edit Component Form:
+To add an environment variable, click _New Variable_ in the Environment Variables section of the Edit Component Form:

 ![env variables](assets/env-variables.png)

+For this example, you can enter a _Name_ of `MY_CUSTOM_SETTING` and a _Value_ of `42`

 Click **Update Component** to apply this change